robbelbobel/cppboy-revised/README.md

 ## Description

-CPPBOY is a simple gameboy emulator written in C++ and is based on the depricated cppboy project.
+CPPBOY is a simple gameboy emulator written in C++ and is based on my depricated CPPBOY project.
 This project was started mainly to learn more about the way computers work.
 I chose the gameboy since it provides a good balance between difficulty and fun.
 The project is still very much work in progress and any help is welcome.

-## *Prerequisites
+## Prerequisites

 To be able to build the CPPBOY-revised project you should have the following libaries installed: